AngleProtocol/angle-docs/README.md

 Angle is an open protocol on which anyone can permissionlessly build or suggest improvements.
 The protocol relies on an open-source codebase available [on Github](https://github.com/AngleProtocol).

-To make things more intelligible, we have a technical doc for developers and users to understand how Angle protocol works under the hood and how to build on top of it.
-Check it out if you want to understand how the protocol's smart contracts are organized.
+There is a technical doc for developers and users to understand how Angle protocol works under the hood and how to build on top of it.

 {% hint style="info" %}
-The protocol's smart contracts have been audited by Chainsecurity and Sigma Prime.
-You can find the audit reports [here](resources/audits/README.md).
+The protocol's smart contracts have undergone several audits by Chainsecurity and Sigma Prime.
+You can find the different audit reports [here](resources/audits/README.md).
 {% endhint %}

 ## Other Resources